Hadronic Resonance Gas Model and Multiplicity Dependence in p-p, p-Pb, Pb-Pb collisions: Strangeness Enhancement: Strangeness Canonical Ensemble

-The ratio of Bessel functions is shown in Fig.~\ref{bessel}, as can be seen, it starts from zero and rapidly approaches one for large values of the argument of the Bessel functions.
-Thus corrections due to exact strangeness conservation quickly disappear for large vlaues of the argument $x$ or, for large values of $S_1$ defined above.
+The ratio of Bessel functions, $F_S=I_1/I_0$ is shown in Fig.~\ref{bessel}.
+It is clear, that $F_S$ starts from zero and approaches one for large values of the argument.
+Thus, corrections due to exact strangeness conservation reduce particle yields, and disappear for large values of $x$, i.e. for large $T$ and or $V_C$ where the yields of particles reach their grand canonical ensemble values.

-The analysis for each multiplicity bin, for p-p, p-Pb and Pb-Pb has been done using the latest version of THERMUS~\cite{Wheaton:2004qb}~\footnote{B. Hippolyte and Y. Schutz, https://github.com/thermus-project/THERMUS}.

-As can be seen in Fig.~\ref{volume} the fireball volume can be determined very accurately but the canonical volume cannot, especially not for large multiplicities where it is consistent with being equal to the fireball volume.
-For low multiplicities there is a clear difference.

-The behavior of the particle ratios as a function of multiplicity seen in Fig.~\ref{RatiosOfYields} follows the quantitative behavior predicted in~\cite{Hamieh:2000tk,Redlich:2001kb}.
+The canonical formalism summarised above can be also generalized to thermal systems which contain contributions from multistrange particles.
+In this case the yield of particle carrying strange quantum number s, can be approximated by:

+Thus, the ratio ${I_{s}(S_1)/ I_{0}(S_1)}$, similarly to $F_S$ in Eq. \ref{ce}, is just a suppression factor which decreases in magnitude with increasing $s$ of hadrons and with decreasing thermal phase-space occupied by strange particles as described by the argument $S_1$ of the Bessel functions.
+Relevant ratios are shown in Fig. 1.
+A decrease of $S_1=V_C\sum_k n_{k,{s=1}}$ is due to decreasing $T$, or decreasing $V_C$.
+These are the main properties of strangeness canonical suppression that have been introduced \cite{Hamieh:2000tk} to describe thermal production of multi(strange) hadrons in heavy-ion collisions.